 The benefits of accessing health information online

-Whatever your background, this guide will support you to get more out of available online resources.
+Whether you are looking for health information online for yourself or supporting someone else to do so, this guide will support you to get more out of available NHS online resources.

 Read on to learn about: